Chipsee/chipsee-industrial-pc-web/README.md

     1. **Uploading Downloading to File System(USB/TF card)**: Uploading file is nothing special but a HTML form with a `<input type="file">`.
 Downloading is right clicking(equivalent to long pressing on a touch panel) a file link then click `save link as` like you download a file on your own PC with a browser.
     1. **Modbus**: You can use `pymodbus` lib for Python.
 For C/C++ use the `libmodbus` which is written in C. This code uses `pymodbus-2.5.3`, read the code in `model/modbus_client_sync.py`, or read the official `pymodbus` doc to learn how to let your industrial PC speak modbus language.
     1. **Drawing line chart from realtime data**: You can send HTTP XHR requests (or use websockets) to your Flask server, to query the data with Javascript, then draw the returned realtime data with `chart.js` library.
+    1. **Video playback and audio playback**: They have browser native supports, just make sure you write the correct media file path.
 1. In the browser client, you can use FETCH API or XHR to visit your web server's API endpoint, to send control signals to the hardware peripherals, so that you don't need to refresh the page.
 But if you want to test with a traditional request-response cycle, it's also fine.
 1. You can also use a WebSocket for continously reading status of GPIO/Serail Port.
 This demo uses `poll` strategy for reading GPIO input status, and uses `websocket` to read serial ports and CAN messages.
 They're not mandatory, pick the solution that works best for your problem!